liamsmith3194/otter-hockey/README.md

 1. I want to be able to *select a product and view the product details* so that I can **see an overview of the product showing me the important details such as description, price and rating etc.**

-    - I am able to see the vast majority of important product details from the products page
+    - I am able to see the vast majority of important product details from the products page.
     - Nicely presented with different typography displaying different pieces of data.
     - The use of the ‘progress bars’ adds something different to the sticks category page, and coloured in the nav grey fits in with the theme.